hippiehunter/dblbook/src/guessing_game/guessing_game.md

 Too small!
 ```

 You might be tempted to try inputting something other than a number to see what happens.
 Go ahead and try it.
-You'll see something like the following:
+You'll see something like this:

 ```console
 dotnet run